 In many ways these leading no-penalty certificates of deposit have the best features of all deposit account types rolled into one product in a way that’s relatively free of tradeoffs:

-- Like a typical CD, they enable you to earn a relatively high interest rate that is guaranteed to not be reduced for the duration of the deposit term, which is 11 months in the case of these products.
+- Like a typical CD, they enable you to earn a relatively high interest rate that is guaranteed to not be reduced for the duration of the deposit term.
 So there is no risk of a bait-and-switch teaser rate that gets lowered after you open the account, as sometimes occurs with savings and money market accounts.

 - Unlike a typical CD, they have no early withdrawal penalty (e.g. 6 months worth of interest, even if you’re less than 6 months into the deposit period of the CD).
 So if you unexpectedly need to access your funds or just become aware of a better investment option you want to pursue, you can withdraw the entire amount of your deposit without incurring a penalty.

 The no-penalty CDs covered in this post are not entirely free of constraints, however:

 - No partial withdrawals are permitted: If you do choose to exercise the penalty-free early withdrawal option, you have to withdraw your entire deposit amount.
 It’s generally possible to open more than one CD of the same type at an institution, so you can probably mitigate this constraint to some extent by breaking your total deposit amount into separate tranches, each of which could be withdrawn without touching the other tranches.

 - These are not add-on CDs: You are not allowed to add additional funds to a no-penalty CD during its deposit term.
 However, it should be possible to open additional no-penalty CDs so long as you meet the minimum deposit amount, which is detailed below.